dotenvx/dotenvx.github.io/blog/_posts/2025-12-11-rotate-npm-tokens-with-dotenvx-ops.md

 This was a real problem for us.
 We publish <a href="https://www.npmjs.com/org/dotenvx">64 npm packages</a>, and rotating tokens across all of them by hand was not going to be sustainable.
 Every expiration meant touching dozens of pipelines and praying the next publish didn't fail.

 So we built a solution.
-Introducing <a href="https://dotenvx.com/docs/vlt/rotate">Dotenvx Rotate</a> - part of Dotenvx Vlt Ops.
+Introducing <a href="https://dotenvx.com/docs/vlt/rotate">Dotenvx Rotate</a> - part of Dotenvx VLT ⛨.

 ## How It Works